mattyoung101/slingshot/README.md

 Future features are planned on the [issue tracker](https://github.com/mlyoung101/slingshot/issues).

 ### Current state
-Slingshot is being rewritten, but _may_ be useful in some simple projects at the moment.
+Slingshot is somewhat stable and is ready for testing in larger projects.
 Please keep me posted!

 ### Timeline
-Slingshot is being developed in my free time, and I'm hoping to work on it somewhat during my PhD.
+Slingshot is being developed in my free time during my PhD.
 One day, it might become a joint project of my PhD lab, hopefully.
+I do not _always_ have time to work on this project.

 ### Known supported editors
 - Neovim v0.11+